 The usual guidance to governors is that they should act as ‘critical friends’ to the academy, and whilst The Morley Academy governors have done just that they have also gone appreciably further.

-Wholehearted support of our excellent Chief Executive Officer, Sir John Townsley, Executive Principal of Secondary, Leanne Griffiths and staff has been combined with a questioning and inquisitive approach that has emanated from a clear desire, on the part of all, to see the academy continue to flourish.
+Wholehearted support of our excellent Chief Executive Officer, Sir John Townsley, Executive Principal: 11 – 16 Education, Leanne Griffiths and staff has been combined with a questioning and inquisitive approach that has emanated from a clear desire, on the part of all, to see the academy continue to flourish.

 Individually and collectively governors have involved themselves in the life of the academy, both in the creation of the vision and strategy for improvement and in the support of the many and varied activities which exist in, and help characterise, our top class academy.
 As governors we know our academy and are closely involved in its day-to-day running and development.